* Traders reestablish bets on dollar gains after Fed

 “The prospect of less QE (and) higher interest rates is something that should help the dollar, particularly in an environment where some other central banks are still moving in the other direction,” said Robert Lynch, senior currency strategist at HSBC in New York.

 Benchmark U.S. Treasuries yields rose to their highest in almost two years after Bernanke’s remarks.
 Traders of short-term U.S. interest rate futures now expect the Fed to begin lifting its target for short-term borrowing costs in late 2014.

 In contrast to the Fed’s stance, the Bank of Japan recently unveiled aggressive easing measures to fight deflation and pledged to do more if needed.
 Pressure is also growing on the European Central Bank to take steps to stem deterioration in the euro zone’s economy.

-Analysts said the dollar’s resurgence could put an end to the recent resilience of the euro, potentially pushing it below $1.30 as markets become wary about the prospect of lower ECB interest rates.
+The dollar’s resurgence could put an end to the recent resilience of the euro, potentially pushing it below $1.30 as markets become wary about the prospect of lower ECB interest rates.

-“The U.S. growth story is still the most convincing in G4,” said Valentin Marinov, currency strategist at Citigroup in London.
+“The U.S. growth story is still the most convincing in the G4,” said Valentin Marinov, currency strategist at Citigroup in London.
 G4 refers to the economies of the United States, euro zone, Japan and Britain.